Disclosure: Human Rights Careers may be compensated by course providers.

 Human Rights Career Paths

 A career in human rights is both rewarding and competitive.
 We have compiled a list of common human rights career paths for your consideration.
 You will find information about the scope of work for each human rights career, the required qualifications and the average salary of each job profile.
 Additionally, we have added online courses to each career path for you to dig deeper into a subject, explore your interests and get inspired.
-If you have finished reading on this page, consider exploring human rights scholarships, fellowships, masters, jobs and our magazine.

 The human rights sector offers a variety of career paths that all have their unique challenges, requirements, strategies and tools to create change.
 Most career paths fall within the realms of campaigning and communication, research, education, advocacy, activism and law.